 Nearby stands the little chapel of the Pénitents Bleus (or Chapel Saint Benoit) whose interior is remarkable for its pure Romanesque style, and the Canon Courtyard (Cour des Chanoines), and Fountains Courtyard (Cour des Fontaines), where one of the two fountains that were used by the Abbey still runs freely.

-The peaceful Cour des Chanoines:
+Walk across the peaceful Cour des Chanoines.

 The Cour des Fontaines is bordered with cafés and crêperies:

-The little arched passage behind the chapel leads to the Jardin des Enfeus through a little courtyard where recitals and play are given in the summer:
+The little arched passage behind the chapel leads to the Jardin des Enfeus through a little courtyard where recitals and play are given in the summer.

 The Jardin des Enfeus